 In accordance with ASC 810 Consolidation, Shanghai Junxin, Jinan Wanzhuo and Changsha Wanzhuo are variable interest entities as they were not established with sufficient equity at risk to finance their activities without additional subordinated financial support.
-The Company is considered as the primary beneficiary of Shanghai Junxin, Jinan Wanzhuo and Changsha Wanzhuo, as it has the power to direct the activities of Shanghai Junxin, Jinan Wanzhuo and Changsha Wanzhuo that most significantly impact their economic performance and has the obligation to absorb the losses and the right to receive benefits from Shanghai Junxin, Jinan Wanzhuo and Changsha Wanzhuo through its voting interest underlying the 51%, the 95% and the 75% equity interests, respectively, in accordance with PRC Company Law and the article of association of Shanghai Junxin, Jinan Wanzhuo and Changsha Wanzhuo, respectively.
-Based on the above, Shanghai Junxin, Jinan Wanzhuo and Changsha Wanzhuo through the Company.
+The Company is considered as the primary beneficiary of Shanghai Junxin, Jinan Wanzhuo and Changsha Wanzhuo, as it has the power to direct the activities of Shanghai Junxin, Jinan Wanzhuo and Changsha Wanzhuo and Changsha Wanzhuo and has the obligation to absorb the losses and the right to receive benefits from Shanghai Junxin, Jinan Wanzhuo and Changsha Wanzhuo through its voting interest underlying the 51%, the 95% and the 75% equity interests, respectively, in accordance with PRC Company Law and the article of association of Shanghai Junxin, Jinan Wanzhuo and Changsha Wanzhuo, respectively.
+Based on the above, Shanghai Junxin, Jinan Wanzhuo and Changsha Wanzhuo are consolidated by the Company.